-In accordance with DfE guidance Searching, screening and confiscation - Advice for headteachers, school staff and governing bodies - https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/67 4416/Searching_screening_and_confiscation.pdf school staff can search a pupil for any item if the pupil agrees.
+Make sure a child or young person's wishes and feelings are known and focus on the safeguarding needs of the child/children.
+June 2023 update report Child Q staff and governing bodies - staff can search a pupil for any item if the pupil agrees.
 The headteacher and any member of staff authorised by the headteacher also has a statutory power to search pupils or their possessions, without consent, where they have reasonable grounds for suspecting that the pupil may have one or more of the following prohibited items in their possession: knives or weapons; alcohol; illegal drugs; stolen items; tobacco and cigarette papers; fireworks; pornographic images; indecent images of children; any article that a member of staff reasonably suspects has been, or is likely to be, used to commit an offence or to cause personal injury to or damage to the property of any person (including the pupil).
-The headteacher and authorised staff can also search for any item banned by the school rules which has been identified in the rules as an item which may be searched for.